 Shutting down for the day but your appetite has hit the reboot button leaving you guilty of raiding the fridge for leftovers or heading to bed with a jar of namkeen?
+Try a healthy midnight snack!

 There are several reasons why you may find yourself craving a midnight snack.
 Ironically, many of them have nothing to do with actual hunger.
 It could be because you haven’t had enough sleep.
 Lack of sleep impacts the body’s hormonal balance, which in turn triggers hunger pangs.
 Stress and boredom are two other factors that can cause you to feel peckish at night.
 A study from Oregon Health & Science University and Harvard University found that the body’s internal clock — the circadian system — causes late-night cravings for sweet, starchy and salty foods.